Blooming Prickly Pear

 This is a lovely butte with dynamite views all around.
 I recommend exploring the various outlooks, not to miss the eastern outlook providing a juxtaposed view of the plains from the rocky outcrops of Rattlesnake Butte.

-The website for Homestead Ranch Regional Park states:
+for Homestead Ranch Regional Park states:

 “Rattlesnake Butte, a prominent landmark in eastern El Paso County from which visitors can see the Front Range and the Sangre de Cristo Mountains in the distance, is located within the park.”